 Over 5 years ago, no one had ever thought of traveling to Dubai (the United Arab Emirates – UAE), but a few years ago, this small state was chosen as an attractive destination.
 In this time of the year, Dubai is not crowded or hot but very cool and attractive with many exciting places and activities.
-A week in Dubai will blow you away with a space of not only wind and sand… Now, let’s discover Dubai through this my trip to Dubai — The memorable experiences in the mysterious city of Middle East.
+A week in Dubai will blow you away with a space of not only wind and sand… Now, let’s discover Dubai through this my trip to Dubai and my Dubai trip blog with memorable experiences in the mysterious city of the Middle East.

 - Verona blog — How to spend one day in Verona, Italy